momochi000/typewar/README.md

 ### LEFT OFF - TODO: Turn these into tracker stories

 #### Beef up text fragment spawner
+  Player attacking the monster sends text fragment from the player to the enemy

   Set up simple AI that manages battle flow

   Particle system setup